design-tokens/community-group/technical-reports/format/types.md

 ## Dimension

 Represents an amount of distance in a single dimension in the UI, such as a position, width, height, radius, or thickness.
-The `type` property must be set to the string "dimension".
+The `type` property MUST be set to the string `dimension`.
 The value must be a string containing a number (either integer or floating-point) followed by either a "px" or "rem" unit (future spec iterations may add support for additional units).

 For example: